 Today I received a robocall from “The Department of Education” regarding my student loans.
-The recording said that I was flagged as being eligible for certain programs including student loan consolidation and student loan forgiveness.
-If I was interested in learning more, I was instructed to push 1, and if I was not interested, I was to push 5.
+The recording said that the Department flagged me as being eligible for certain programs including student loan consolidation and student loan forgiveness.
+The recording instructed me to press 1 if I wanted to learn more and press 5 if I was not interested.

 This particular call is one of many student loan scam calls making the rounds.